 Frequently Asked Questions:

 Store it the right way!
-Learn How to Store Gluten Free Bread so you can keep it fresh.
+Learn How to Store Gluten-Free Bread so you can keep it fresh.

 No, regular sourdough is not gluten free because it is made with wheat flour.
 If you are gluten free, you need to use gluten free flour to make your starter and bread.

-If you want to speed your rise a little, add 1-2 teaspoons of sugar.
+If you want to speed up your rise slightly, add 1-2 teaspoons of sugar.
 Many of my readers have used 1 teaspoon of soda powder mixed in.
 I added 1 teaspoon of sugar to the GF Jules mix before adding it to the bread loaf tin, and it seems to have risen higher and kept the rise through baking better.

 Reader Tips: